woman in white t shirt holding brown wooden board

 And for those who don’t recognise the value of all sentient life forms, human lives matter far more than animal lives.

-So, if all lives are going to truly matter equally, we’ve got a lot of hard work to do!
-But it is work worth doing.
+So, if all lives are to truly matter equally, we’ve got a lot of hard work to do, but it is work worth doing.

-One of the challenges inherent in moving toward ensuring all lives do indeed matter equally is an awkward truth that we all must face, and it is simply this: we all have different ideas about which undervalued lives are the most at risk and therefore need to be prioritised.
+One of the challenges inherent in ensuring all lives matter equally is an awkward truth that we all must face: we all have different ideas about which undervalued lives are the most at risk and, therefore, need to be prioritised.

 You may believe that black lives matter but not believe that unborn lives matter as much.